SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Introduction

-Recently, some unsupervised image super-resolution methods \cite{yuan2018unsupervised,shaham2019singan} have been proposed and achieved satisfactory performances in generating high-resolution images.
-However, due to the irregular and unordered nature of point clouds, it is non-trivial to directly apply such image super-resolution methods to the unsupervised point cloud upsampling.
+Recently, some unsupervised image super-resolution methods \cite{yuan2018unsupervised,shaham2019singan} have been proposed and achieved outperforming performances in generating high-resolution images.
+However, due to the irregular and unordered nature of point clouds, it is non-trivial to directly apply these image super-resolution methods to the unsupervised point cloud upsampling.
 Specifically, there are two challenges in the unsupervised point cloud upsampling with deep learning models.
-(1) \textit{How to establish effective self-supervision information without the supervision of dense point sets?} Previous methods, such as PU-GAN \cite{li2019pu} and L2G-AE \cite{liu2019l2g}, first generate a dense point set with deep networks and then downsample the dense point set back into a sparse point set, where some supervision information is usually applied to the sparse point sets.
+(1) \textit{How to establish practical self-supervised information without the supervision of dense point sets?} Previous methods, such as PU-GAN \cite{li2019pu} and L2G-AE \cite{liu2019l2g}, first generate a dense point set with deep networks and then downsample the dense point set back into a sparse point set, where some supervision is usually applied to the sparse point sets.
 However, there is no direct supervision for the dense point sets in the unsupervised upsampling task, which makes it difficult to capture the inherent upsampling patterns.
 To resolve this issue, we propose a coarse-to-fine reconstruction framework to formulate the self-supervised point cloud upsampling.
-Specifically, we first downsample the input patch into some coarse patches, and then capture the inherent upsampling patterns by reconstructing the input patch itself from each coarse patch.
-Next, a dense patch can be obtained by aggregating multiple fine patches, which all follow the distribution of the input patch.
-(2) \textit{The point clouds upsampled by deep networks should be a faithful representation of the underlying object surface.} Due to the irregular nature of the point cloud and network bias in generation of dense point clouds from sparse ones, it is inevitable to bring some noisy points around the underlying surface when generating the upsampled dense point set, especially for unsupervised upsampling methods.
-Therefore, some specific loss functions are needed to constrain spatial distribution of generated points, including uniformity and flatness.
-To resolve these challenge, we propose a novel self-projection optimization to project the noisy points around the underlying surface to the surface itself, and associate it with uniform and reconstruction terms as a joint loss to facilitate the generation of upsampled points.
-In general, our contributions are summarised as follows. \begin{itemize} \item We propose a self-supervised point cloud upsampling network (SPU-Net) without the supervision of 3D ground-truth dense point clouds.
-SPU-Net repeatedly upsamples from downsampled patches, which is not restricted by the paired training data and can preserve the original data distribution. \item We propose a coarse-to-fine reconstruction framework to capture the inherent upsampling patterns inside local patches, which provides a novel self-supervision way to learn to upsample point clouds. \item To constrain the distribution of generated points without the ground-truth dense point sets, we introduce a novel self-projection optimization, which interactively projects the generated points onto the underlying object surface along the projection direction. \end{itemize}
+Specifically, we first downsample the input patch into some coarse patches and then capture the inherent upsampling patterns by reconstructing the input patch itself from the coarse patch.
+Next, a dense patch can be obtained by aggregating multiple fine patches, which follow the distribution of the input patch.
+(2) \textit{The point clouds upsampled by deep networks should be a faithful representation of the underlying object surface.} Due to the irregular nature of the point cloud and network bias in the generation of dense point clouds from sparse ones, it is inevitable to bring some noisy points around the underlying surface when generating the upsampled dense point set, especially for unsupervised upsampling methods.
+Therefore, some specific loss functions are needed to constrain the spatial distribution of generated points, including uniformity and flatness.
+To resolve these challenges, we propose a novel self-projection optimization to constrain the noisy points around the underlying surface to the surface itself, and associate it with uniform and reconstruction terms as a joint loss to facilitate the generation of upsampled points.